armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-30-0.md

 This setting only binds the version when the tag is missing, such as `image: nginx` without a version number.

 **Affected versions**: Armory CD 2.27.x and later

-###  Dinghy fails to start with SQL enabled
-This is a known bug with the java version
-* *enabledTLSProtocols=TLSv1.2* needs to be added as an argument on newer JVMs.

 ## Deprecations
 Reference [Feature Deprecations and end of support](https://docs.armory.io/continuous-deployment/feature-status/deprecations/)